 Explore This Core

 The overarching goal of the CSIBD Clinical Core is to provide an infrastructure that facilitates the translation of basic research findings into the clinic.
-The core is led by Ramnik Xavier, MD, PhD (director), Andrew Chan, MD, MPH (co-director), and Ashwin Ananthakrishnan, MD, MPH (technical director).
+The Core is led by Ramnik Xavier, MD, PhD (director), Andrew Chan, MD, MPH (co-director), and Ashwin Ananthakrishnan, MD, MPH (technical director).
 All three of these individuals are gastroenterologists with particular expertise and interest in translational medicine relating to IBD.
-The key component of this core is the PRISM registry (Prospective Registry in IBD Study at MGH) and GIDER (GI Disease and Endoscopy Registery) registries, which together include more than 3,300 enrolled IBD patients and healthy controlled individuals.
+Key components of this Core are the PRISM (Prospective Registery in IBD Study at MGH) and GIDER (GI Disease and Endoscopy Registery) registries, which together include more than 3,300 enrolled IBD patients and healthy controlled individuals.

 - Build a biorepository of patients with Crohn's disease and ulcerative colitis with accurate phenotyping of disease as well as sampling of blood, stool, urine and tissue in various disease states (active/inactive disease) and related to various therapeutic and environmental perturbations

-- Define the phenotypic implications of genetic loci with regard to clinical manifestations, response to therapy, and to examine the interaction with the environment, making these results available in an IBD knowledgebase that includes both ‘omics data and patient metadata
+- Define the phenotypic implications of genetic loci and microbial perturbation with regard to clinical manifestations, response to therapy, and to examine the interaction with the environment, making these results available in an IBD knowledgebase that includes both ‘omics data and patient metadata

 - Facilitate education and training in research by providing consultations regarding study design, methods and analysis as well as attracting new investigators to the field through these services